angrybacon/doomsday-wiki/markdown/partials/welcome.md

 Thassa's Oracle.
 These lists use Experimental Frenzy as a card advantage engine and win condition in tandem with Doomsday.

+**Entombsday** (Tin Fins + Doomsday) is a Tin Fins variant with a main deck plan focusing on reanimating Griselbrand using either :card[Shallow Grave] or :card[Goryo's Vengeance] to then have it attack alongside Emrakul, the Aeons Torn or looping the deck to generate infinite mana and hard cast Emrakul or cast Collective Brutality an infinite number of times.
+The key point to focus on is it runs a dedicated transformational sideboard into a variant of Doomsday.

 If you are new to the archetype then check out the [FAQs Appendix][faq] for any initial queries you might have.
 Peruse the Wiki, read some of the articles and come visit us in the [Discord][discord].